Harvey Brownstone: Legal career

+Community advocacy and recognition

-In 1997 Justice Brownstone gave a groundbreaking speech at the University of Toronto Faculty of Law, decrying the plight of the thousands of self-represented litigants appearing in Family Court, and urging the Law School and legal community to provide services to these vulnerable clients.
-This speech inspired the creation of Pro Bono Students Canada's Family Law Project, which now provides invaluable assistance to self-represented litigants in Family Courts throughout Canada.
-Justice Brownstone is featured in a widely distributed promotional video celebrating the important work done by Pro Bono Students Canada.
-Justice Brownstone is regularly called upon to speak at events organized by Pro Bono Students Canada and is considered an important spokesperson and ally for Pro Bono Student programs at law schools throughout Canada.
-Through his support of the Pro Bono Students Canada Family Law Project, Justice Brownstone is an "ambassador" in the Flip Your Wig campaign, which raises public awareness about the importance of enhancing access to justice.
-On May 13, 2016 Justice Brownstone was presented with a Pro Bono Students Canada Supporter Award at the organization's 20th-anniversary gala dinner held at the Law Society of Upper Canada's Convocation Hall.
+In 1997, Brownstone gave a speech at the University of Toronto Faculty of Law about self-represented litigants appearing in Family Court, urging the Law School and legal community to provide services to these clients.
+This speech inspired the creation of Pro Bono Students Canada's Family Law Project, which now provides assistance to self-represented litigants in Family Courts throughout Canada.
+Brownstone is regularly called upon to speak at events organized by Pro Bono Students Canada.
+On May 13, 2016 Brownstone was presented with a Pro Bono Students Canada Supporter Award at the organization's 20th-anniversary gala dinner held at the Law Society of Upper Canada's Convocation Hall.

-In 2008 Justice Brownstone was awarded "Best Behind-the-Scenes Champion" by the readers of Xtra Magazine.

-On June 14, 2008, at New York City Hall, Justice Brownstone was presented with a Proclamation signed by New York State Senator Thomas Duane, in recognition of Brownstone's role in having officiated at hundreds of same-sex weddings for New York citizens who travelled to Toronto to get married.
-This event was held to commemorate the fifth anniversary of the legalization of same-sex marriage in Canada.
+On June 14, 2008, at New York City Hall, Brownstone was presented with a proclamation signed by New York State Senator Thomas Duane in recognition of Brownstone's role in having officiated at hundreds of same-sex weddings for New York citizens who travelled to Toronto to get married.

-In August 2010 Justice Brownstone received the prestigious "Colleague in the Spotlight" award from the Canadian Bar Association Judges' Forum.
-In 2011, Brownstone contributed a chapter highlighting Ontario's case management system in a book entitled "Innovations for Self-Represented Litigants" published in the United States by the Association of Family and Conciliation Courts.
+In August 2010, Brownstone received the Colleague in the Spotlight award from the Canadian Bar Association Judges' Forum.

+The following year, he contributed a chapter highlighting Ontario's case management system to a book entitled Innovations for Self-Represented Litigants published in the United States by the Association of Family and Conciliation Courts.
+His commentary on the family justice system has been cited in relation to subsequent reforms enacted by the Attorney General.

-His commentary on the flaws in the family justice system have prompted reforms by the Attorney General, who has enacted many of the changes suggested by Brownstone.
-Despite this, in 2015 Justice Brownstone was inexplicably overlooked for the position of Chief Justice of the Ontario Court of Justice notwithstanding his strong administrative background prior to being appointed to the Bench, his working knowledge of both criminal and family courts, his being bilingual, and his reputation for being "an approachable innovator".
-In a media article published December 23, 2022, Brownstone, now fully retired from the judiciary, spoke publicly about the process he endured during the Chief Justice recruitment, referring to it as "a fiasco".
+In 2015, Brownstone was a candidate for the position of Chief Justice of the Ontario Court of Justice, a role that was ultimately awarded to Lise T. Maisonneuve.
+National Post journalist Christie Blatchford described a "judicial smear campaign" aimed at derailing Brownstone's candidacy.
+Following his retirement from the judiciary, Brownstone publicly criticized the recruitment and selection process for the position in a December 2022 media interview describing it as "a fiasco".